 - 1. Install the GPS mount and radio stack bezel at the same time.
 Do this by first interlocking the two parts together.
 Then, while holding the lower edge of the radio bezel away from the center console, engage the tabs at the upper edge of the GPS mount and push the assembly into place. - 2.
-Install the two 8-32 mounting screws in the GPS mount and the four 8-32 screws that mount the radio bezel, torquing all to 13 in-lb ${\rm f}$.
+Connect the electrical harness D9011J to the instrument panel cross beam.
+Connect the transponder harness (D9068P) and the Radio harness (D9058P).
+Connect the static line to the transponder control head. - 3.
+Install the two 8-32 mounting screws in the GPS mount and the four 8-32 screws that mount the radio bezel, torquing all to 13 in-lb ${\rm f}$. - 4.
+Install the throttle handle and bezel.
+(See "Throttle Handle and Bezel Installation" on page 9-13.) - 5.
+Install the center console bucket.
+(See "Center Console Bucket Installation" on page 9-8.)